 - Vancouver Conference Center and Hotel

-- Vancouver Ordinance No. M-3461 - Creates the Vancouver Public Facilities District; charter of the Vancouver Public Facilities District, passed 10/1999
+- Ordinance No. M-3461 - Creates the Vancouver Public Facilities District; charter of the Vancouver Public Facilities District, passed 10/1999

 Cowlitz County Public Facilities District